AM I LEAVING MY JOB THE RIGHT WAY?

 HOW DO I PROVIDE MY CURRENT EMPLOYER THE OPPORTUNITY TO SWEETEN MY CURRENT DEAL?

 This is important.
 First, you want to assess whether you are ready to make a move or not.
 You want to question whether the actions and tasks you are doing in your current role fulfill you.
-Maybe you do and maybe you don’t but you have to be honest with yourself about what are the positives and negatives for you are your current company.
+Maybe you do and maybe you don’t but you have to be honest with yourself about what are the positives and negatives for you at your current company.

-You might feel that your company’s culture and your coworkers are incredible and exactly what you want, but you feel siloed within the organization.
-From a respect standpoint, I think it is important for you to speak with your direct manager or authority or whoever is your direct decision maker within the organization that you are about of.
+You might feel that your company’s culture and your co-workers are incredible and exactly what you want, but you feel siloed within the organization.
+From a respect standpoint, I think it is important for you to speak with your direct manager or authority or whoever is your direct decision maker within the organization that you are a part of.
 Speak to him or her frankly and state what you love about the company and what you enjoy and also about where you feel a disconnect from the ideal work environment/situation for you.
 Explain to him or her what you’re feeling.
 Are you feeling not challenged or pushed?
 Do you feel like there isn’t a path that makes sense for you and you’d like to discuss where your future is.

 Communication is key.
 It’s like everything else.
 You want to respect them and you want the organization, in turn, to respect you.
 Part of that is giving tangible and valuable feedback on the work you’re doing and on your role and vice versa.
 They can provide you with their reasoning as to where they see gaps and why you aren’t being pushed to the next steps.
 One thing I hear often is that someone asked for more responsibility and only received more work.
 Be able to articulate what the “more” you’re looking for is and what specific challenges you would like to take on, whether its work load or dabbling in another function.
 Perhaps you want to get exposure to a different department or someone who is doing something differently.
 Articulate that you understand that this is all an add on and you still will fulfill the responsibilities of your current job.

 You want to give your current organization the opportunity to think about how it can make your role bigger, expand your skill sets, expand your function in a fashion that brings new life into your professional aspirations.
-The only way for you to potentially get what you want out of a role that may not be ideal now is to have those honest conversations with the person that is responsible for your growth in this organization.
+The only way for you to potentially get what you want out of a role that may not be ideal now is to have those honest conversations with the person that is responsible for your growth in the organization.
 You have to be honest with your organization and the organization has to be honest with you too.
 The organization must be transparent about whether they are an organization that can give you want you want and if they can give you the tools and resources necessary to enhance your current situation and your professional development.
 Then I think you have to challenge the organization to give you a time frame of when the added responsibilities and enhancements can be done.
 Push them to be on a timeline.
-Understand that it’s unlikely that a shift will occur tomorrow, but it’s important for you and your organization come to some sort of agreement in terms of training, enhancing, owning new opportunities, etc
+Understand that it’s unlikely that a shift will occur tomorrow, but it’s important for you and your organization to come to some sort of agreement in terms of training, enhancing, owning new opportunities, etc.

 IS A TWO WEEKS NOTICE STILL ENOUGH?